Edit

 Responsible AI

 Phi Silica provides developers with a powerful, trustworthy model for building apps with safe, secure AI experiences.
-The following steps have been taken to ensure Phi Silica is trustworthy, secure, and built responsibly (we also recommend reviewing the best practices described in Responsible Generative AI Development on Windows).
+The following steps have been taken to ensure Phi Silica is trustworthy, secure, and built responsibly.
+We recommend reviewing the best practices described in Responsible Generative AI Development on Windows when implementing AI features in your app.

 • Thorough testing and evaluation of the model quality to identify and mitigate potential risks.